Calculate the real cost of your UK Student Loan

 How the calculator works

 If you are a student with a Plan 1, 2, 4, 5 or postgraduate student loan, you only make repayments if your pre-tax salary is above the repayment threshold.
-Your repayment totals 9% of your earnings above the threshold on Plan 1, 2 or 4, or 6% of you earnings above the threshold if you are on a postgraduate plan.
+Your repayment totals 9% of your earnings above the threshold on Plan 1, 2 or 4, or 6% of your earnings above the threshold if you are on a postgraduate plan.

 This calculator uses the inputs about your student loan debt and a number of assumptions to calculate your repayments each year.
 The calculator adjusts for future increases in your income, changes to the thresholds and the interest that accrues on your loan.

-Student Loan Balance
+Your Student Loan

 £